Uncategorized

 Earth, Wok & Fire Opens in Student Union

-Earth, Wok & Fire officially opened on the lower level of the Student Union this week and will offer a fine selection of Asian cuisine.
+Earth, Wok & Fire officially opened on the lower level of the Student Union this week, offering a fine selection of Asian cuisine.

-Its name was created by UConn students, who offered a fitting reference to the two styles of preparation that is offered at this venue.
+Its name was created by UConn students, who offered a fitting reference to the two styles of preparation that are offered at this venue.

-Customers have a choice of either selecting carefully prepared Asian dishes with zesty and tangy flavors such as General Tso’s Chicken, Beef & Broccoli, and Vegetable Lo Mein or creating their own masterpiece.
-Customers can build their own dish by selecting a protein, vegetables and a wide selection of sauces and seasonings.
+Customers have a choice of either carefully prepared Asian dishes with zesty and tangy flavors, such as General Tso’s Chicken, Beef & Broccoli, and Vegetable Lo Mein, or creating their own masterpiece.
+Customers can build their own dish by selecting a protein, vegetables, and a wide selection of sauces and seasonings.
 Daily specials will also be offered.

 Earth, Wok & Fire’s chefs take the time and effort to ensure quality ingredients by making food from scratch every day.

-We thank you for your feedback and patience during our opening week.
+We appreciate your feedback and patience during our opening week.

 Earth, Wok & Fire